History of the Metropolitan Police: 1945–1959

-The rise in criminality continued in the post-war period - by 1948 the number of recorded crimes in London had risen tenfold from the 1920s, to more than 126,000.
+The rise in criminality continued in the post-war period – by 1948 the number of recorded crimes in London had risen tenfold from the 1920s, to more than 126,000.
 By 1959 they had reached 160,000.
 Having been waived during the war, the marriage bar on female officers was permanently abolished in 1946 and two years later the Police Federation, the rank-and-file staff association, opened its membership to women.

-On the night of 2 November 1952, Derek Bentley and Christopher Craig set out to break into the confectionery manufacturers Barlow & Parker in Croydon.
-Bentley and Craig were spotted climbing up a drain pipe to gain access to the roof by a member of the public, who called the police.
-The first officer to arrive on scene was Detective Sergeant Frederick Fairfax; by this time both Bentley and Craig had hidden behind the lift shaft.
-DS Fairfax gained entry to the roof and apprehended Bentley, but while doing so was shot in the shoulder by Craig.
-Upon armed uniformed officers arriving, Constable Sidney Miles was shot dead by Craig.
-After trial, Bentley was sentenced to death and hanged on 28 January 1953, whilst Craig was remanded at Her Majesty's Pleasure and released from prison in 1963.
+One of the most prominent cases of the time was that of the shooting of Constable Sidney Miles by Derek Bentley on the night of 2 November 1952.
+Bentley was sentenced to death and hanged on 28 January 1953, whilst Craig was remanded at Her Majesty's Pleasure and released from prison in 1963.
 DS Fairfax, PC Norman Harrison and PC James McDonald were all awarded the George Cross for their roles in the incident, whilst Constable Robert Jaggs was awarded the British Empire Medal and Sidney Miles a posthumous Queen's Police Medal for Gallantry.
+Bentley was later given a posthumous pardon and quashing of his conviction in 1998.

-In the aftermath of the shooting, 15% of firearms in service with the Metropolitan Police were found to be defective, leading to Special Branch and Royalty Protection Officers being armed with an early version of the Beretta automatic pistol.
+In the aftermath of the shooting, 15 per cent of firearms in service with the Metropolitan Police were found to be defective, leading to Special Branch and Royalty Protection Officers being armed with an early version of the Beretta automatic pistol.

 The 1950s also saw the Metropolitan Police's first women officers to receive George Medals for courage, Sergeant Ethel Bush and Kathleen Parrott, who had been separately attacked by a sex offender whilst on a decoy duty in 1955.

-Since 1951, in common with all members of U.K. police forces, officers can receive the Police Long Service and Good Conduct Medal after 20 (formerly 22) years of duty.
+Since 1951, in common with all members of UK police forces, officers can receive the Police Long Service and Good Conduct Medal after 20 (formerly 22) years of duty.